 If you have ever spent time in a classroom or therapeutic setting, you may have encountered teachers or specialists using behavior analysis teaching strategies in order to modify student behaviors.
-ABA in the classroom, in the home, and in a therapeutic setting are most often used with children and adults who have autism or a type of developmental disorder.
+ABA in the classroom, in the home, or with a professional therapist through an organization like Alternative Behavior Strategies are most often used with children and adults who have autism spectrum disorder or a type of developmental disorder.
 The use of the five specific teaching strategies that will be reviewed in this article are research-based and well-known in the world of education and psychology, as well as have obvious benefits for the student or client.

 The goal is for applied behavior analysts seek to break down and examine the fundamental human behaviors that most people take for granted.
 While the insights it reveals have applications in numerous fields, like prison reform, adult health and social sciences, applied behavior analysis, or ABA, is also well-known for the benefits it confers upon teachers and students.